Who orchestrated wheat, flour crises?

 March 12, 2020

 The ECC fixed minimum support price for wheat at Rs1,400 per 40kg.
-The Economic Coordination Committee (ECC) of the Cabinet on Thursday fixed the minimum support price of wheat at Rs1,400 per 40 kg to ensure parity in wheat prices throughout the country.
+The Economic Coordination Committee (ECC) of the Cabinet on Thursday fixed the minimum support price of wheat at Rs1,400 per 40 kg to ensure parity in wheat prices throug

-Earlier, the ECC was given a detailed presentation on the arrangements made for procurement of enhanced target of 1.8 million tonnes by the PASSCO which also shared with the ECC an enhanced efficiency model in procuring increased target and mechanism to rationalise the incidental charges.

-Secretary National Food Security and Research Hashim Populzai on May 20, 2019 wrote an official letter and updated the wheat stock position.